Fears for missing Southland tramper

 Stephanie Simpson planned to hike to Brewster Hut and the Blue Pools in Mt Aspiring National Park on Saturday.

-But she has not been seen or heard from anyone since lunch time the day before and has missed work on Monday morning.
+But she has not been seen or heard from anyone since lunch time the day before and missed work on Monday morning.

 Police say they are preparing to search for the tramper, who was reported missing at 8.45am on Monday after failing to make an appointment.